AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 # Javascript Core Concepts

 As all we know, Front-end is getting more and more complex.
-Javascript is playing an important role in FE development. more news features have been added, the newest one is [ES6](http://exploringjs.com/es6/), and many proposals will be standardized in ES7.
-Javascript is extensively used in many areas, native,web,back-end, desktop development, etc.
+Javascript is playing an important role in FE development.
+More news features have been added, the newest one is [ES6](http://exploringjs.com/es6/), and many proposals will be standardized in ES7.
+Javascript is extensively used in many areas, native,web,back-end, desktop development, etc. It all credits its simplicity and flexibility.